 Most police officers today are passionate about serving their communities and have the necessary training to carry out their jobs.
 They have honed skills in emergency response, decision-making, public communication, ethics, and empathy.
 However, there is no denying that issues still exist within the police force.
 Recent events have shed light on “bad cops” versus “good cops,” and the dire changes that need to take place within the criminal justice system.
 Perhaps that is why you are here – to become a police officer and to become an example for your community.

 This begs the question, “What are the qualities of a good police officer?”
 Which skills and qualifications should an officer have, to be successful and respectable in their roles?

-You might be a big fan of police work.
-Maybe you watch all of the top investigation series on TV.
-You might even have family members who are on the force, so you feel that this role is “in your blood.”
-But it’s not enough to want to become a cop.
-You must develop the qualities of a great police officer and meet the demands of the job.
+Today, it’s not enough to want to become a cop.
+You must develop the various qualities of a police officer to meet the demands of the job.
 Just what are these must-have police officer qualifications?
-Check out this guide as we break down what it takes to land an exciting career as a police officer today.
+Check out this guide as we break down what it takes to land a career as a police officer today.

 Police officers work in a mentally, physically, and emotionally-demanding field.
 Some of the most important qualities that a police officer must possess include:

 - Sound judgement

 - Even temper and composure in stressful situations